roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Event monitoring.md

 Method 2: If the Kubernetes event center was not deployed when you created the cluster, perform the following steps to deploy and use the Kubernetes event center:

 1. Install ack-node-problem-detector in the monitored cluster and enable Log Service for the monitored cluster.
-For more information about how to install the plug-in, see [Scenario 3](#section_rya_7i0_9e3).
+For more information about how to install the plug-in, see [Scenario 3: Use DingTalk to raise alerts upon Kubernetes events](#section_dfk_z88_5xf).

     **Note:** If ack-node-problem-detector is deployed but Log Service is not enabled, delete and reinstall ack-node-problem-detector.